-Individuals who are not deployed and are operating from their home QTH will continue to use considerably different.
+In contrast, the approach used to assign tactical call signs during a public service event is considerably different.
 Each event will likely have different support requirements and the number of ACS volunteers will vary from event to event.
 Therefore, the ACS point of contact for each event will create a list of the tactical call signs needed to support the event and provide the list to the ACS volunteers at the start of the event.